minprog/programmeren-1/problems/calendar/index.md

     check50 -l minprog/checks/2022/calendar

 Before you hand in your solution, also check for obvious style mistakes using `style50`.
 But don't overdo it.
 You'll be doing a code review again next week.

+### What is &lt;padding&gt;?

+When `check50` reports the following:

+    expected "<padding> 1"

+it means that it expects the correct number of spaces to be printed before the first day of the month.
+In the example atop this problem, there are exactly 6 spaces before the number 1 that is the first day of the month.